ziming/CRUD/README.md

 Quickly build an admin interface for your Eloquent models (using Laravel 6).
 Build your own CMS at 10 minutes/model.
 Customize every little detail, easily.
+Test test test

 Features:
 - 50+ field types